lowtolerance/Modxo/README.md

 ![SDK 1.5.1](images/sdk.png)

 4.- After SDK is installed, git submodules must be updated from command line by running:

+**Windows:**

 ```
 cd %HOMEPATH%\.pico-sdk\sdk\1.5.1
-git submodule update --init --recursive
+git submodule update —init —recursive

 ```

+**Linux:**
+TODO
+**MacOS:**
+TODO

-5.- Go to Raspberry Pi Pico Tab and click "Configure CMake"
+5.- Go to Raspberry Pi Pico Tab in VS Code by clicking the Pico icon in the sidebar and from there click "Configure CMake"

 6.- Go to Run and Debug Tab and select Build for your board

 7.- Click "Start Debugging" (Green arrow)

-8.- UF2 File will be generated on Build folder
+8.- UF2 File will in the `build` folder generated during the compile process

-#### Linux
-  -Todo

-#### Mac
-  -Todo

 # Known bugs
  * Windbg get stuck sometimes when connected to Modxo SuperIO's serial port

 # Notes
  * Currently, Modxo uses the ID 0xAF.
 Any derivative hardware with significant changes should ideally use a different ID.
-This is so that software like PrometheOS can base features available from that returned ID.
+This is so that software like PrometheOS can target features appropriately.

 # Attribution Requirement

      a) **Attribution:**